Ever wonder if Aristotle’s Ideas about Women’s Rights and Slavery were “benighted” for his Times? Me too!

 Bill: I can tell.

-HDYGT: Did you get, that?
+HDYGT: (way too pleased with herself) Did you get, that?
 It’s the title of a book.
 I actually read it, too.

 Bill: Your subtlety and tremendous wit wasn’t lost on me.